MediaFire: Platform

 MediaFire announced public access to its platform, API, and Developer Center, in July 2014.
 Along with documentation on the API, they also opened a public forum and released SDKs for Java, JavaScript, and Objective-C. A C++ SDK has been announced but has not yet been released.

 Reception

 PC Magazine named MediaFire both one of the "Top 100 Undiscovered websites" in 2007 and a "Top Website of 2008".
 It has also been reviewed favorably by CNET and Lifehacker.
 Lifehacker praised the site not only for the usefulness of the service but also for its use of an unlimited upload size for users in 2006.

 In 2014, MediaFire was ranked 10th in "The Fastest Growing Cloud Apps of 2014" by SkyHigh Networks.

-Manifestos of the Eaton Township Weis Markets shooting have been uploaded to Mediafire.